 How Do Vim and Emacs Handle Languages?

 Vim and Emacs handle languages differently.
 Vim originates from the old-school Unix environment, so it works well with Linux, DOS, BSD, HP-UX, Mac, and other operating systems.
 Emacs also works with Unix systems, using special major modes for Scheme, Lisp, Perl, Java, Ruby, and more.

 Overall, Vim features slightly faster performance.
-But both programs include good system support and plenty of language pack options, allowing you to add more languages or operating systems if needed.
-But, owing to their backgrounds, the two programs do better with some setups than others.
+But both Vim and Emacs include good system support and plenty of language pack options, allowing you to add more languages or operating systems if needed.
+But, owing to their backgrounds, the Vim and Emacs do better with some setups than others.
 Knowing which editor does best with your language and platform of choice can save you a lot of headaches, which is why it’s important to examine your coding priorities before making the choice.

 Emacs and Vim are both immensely popular text editors, and the debate over which is better is ongoing.
 Here at Career Karma, we help you jump into the Emacs vs Vim debate and show you how each one can make your programming life a little bit better.
 You’ll be ready to get on board Team Vim or Team Emacs with our help.